DeryabinIvan/Photon-Engine/README.md

 # About
 This is simple OpenGL-based game engine, written on C++.
-Now it`s only a OpenGL wrap.
+# Features
+- Model loading
+- Phong-based lighting
+- Shaders and shader programs (atually this is OpenGL feature)
 # Disclamer
 - May contains bugs
 - My English :)